HOME--- PUBLICATIONS--- WORKING PAPERS--- CODE--- CV/BIO--- CONTACT---

 to work on Covid-related policy briefings.
 All these secondments led to relevant, peer-reviewed research articles; see here.

-obtained a B.A. in Banking and Finance (2001) while studying at DHBW in Mannheim and working for Deutsche Bank AG (1998-2001),
+a B.A. in Business Administration (1998-2001) while studying at DHBW Mannheim and working for Deutsche Bank AG (1998-2001).

 DG-R FIR division